sweattep/modern_quotes/README.md

 >the more you know, the more you accumulate

+>the difference between passing a test and knowing it's right

 >the amount of time he spent stretching, and strengthening, and band work, and massage

 >It was something I set out to do as a teen, and I finally had the confidence in my late 40s to do it.